hoogenbj/countary/docs/user_guide.markdown

 ## Open Demo Database
 This one you will pick if you want to take a look at the Demo database.
-A new Demo database will be created every time you click here. *Any changes will be lost once Countary is closed*.
+A new Demo database will be created every time you click this. *Any changes will be lost once Countary is closed*.
 You can play around with it and even use it as a basis for your own budgeting - just create a backup of it and restore the backup over a new database if you want that.